 As a general rule, hang your dressiest outfits in the closet such as dresses, rompers, dress shirts, dress pants, cardigans, etc. Personally, I hang my best looking one piece sleepers in there as well which I use daily.

 You don’t want your closet to look bare, but you also don’t want it bursting at the seams.
 Display your most favorite articles of clothing and once filled, store the rest hidden in your dresser.
 We have some great tips on how to organize your nursery dresser if you scroll to the bottom of the post.

 While I keep blankets, sleep sacks, onesies etc in the dresser, use your closet baskets (or drawers) for shoes, socks, headbands, hats, and a system for baby clothing as it becomes too small.
 If you do not have space for a dresser, you’ll want to use standalone drawer organizers to maximize the floor space of the closet as well.

-> The top shelf of the closet can serve as a catch all for large items such as an extra crib mattress cover, extra boppy pillow, diaper bag, blankets you’re not using yet, baby carrier, etc.
+The top shelf of the closet can serve as a catch all for large items such as an extra crib mattress cover, extra boppy pillow, diaper bag, baby books, blankets you’re not using yet, baby carrier, etc.

-> Do babies need hanging space?
+Do babies need hanging space?

 Need and want are two different things, but I think so!
 You’ll love seeing all of your baby’s special outfits on display.
 It’s more time consuming to hang clothing items versus rolling them up and putting them in a drawer.
 However, you’ll enjoy seeing them every time you open the closet and seeing them will help you quickly pick out outfits.

 Can you use a walk in closet as a nursery?